-It was until Sylvie disappeared through the front door that Angela finally turned to Wallace.
+It wasn’t until Sylvie disappeared through the front door that Angela finally turned to Wallace.
 She scanned the room and immediately proceeded with tending to his face.
-Though it was minor but her face shone that she was more than serious about taking care of him.
+Though it was minor, her face shone that she was more than serious about taking care of him.

 “If I haven’t given you a hard time lately and kept pushing you with getting along with Nic and all…you wouldn’t be caught off-guard like that.”

 Wallace smiled, hugging her to him, not saying anything more.
 He finally understood why he even chose Angela in the first place.
 He knew their being together was an accident at first but he finally realized at that very moment why he had gone ahead with their relationship.
 She had so much grace.
 How could she slap a girl so mercilessly one minute and turned around to comfort him in the next?
 A guy would be crazy not to pick her.
 And half of the population was just that.

 Later–after Wallace finished eating–they moved out to the garden.
 It was a cool day out but the sun was shining above them so it was all right.
 Wallace needed the fresh air to work on his plan.
 Angela needed the atmosphere for her inspiration.
 She was coming up with new ideas for her shop.